 Have you heard the quote, “Eat breakfast like a king, lunch like a prince, and dinner like a pauper?”
-Well, I’m sure this motto was referring to traditional Irish breakfasts.
+We’re sure this motto was referring to traditional Irish breakfasts.

 You see, a long time ago farmers’ wives started serving traditional Irish breakfasts to their husbands to help them survive a hard day’s work.
 It was always a long time until dinner, so these meals gave men the energy they needed to sustain them throughout the day.
 These delicious feasts eventually became a part of Ireland’s culture.

-I bet you are wondering what makes traditional Irish breakfasts so special, right?
-Well…, I’m going to tell you right now all of the goodness you can expect on a breakfast plate in Ireland.
+We bet you are wondering what makes traditional Irish breakfasts so special, right?
+We’re going to tell you right now all of the goodness you can expect on a breakfast plate in Ireland.

-is a rustic wheat bread made with baking soda.
+Irish Brown Bread is a rustic wheat bread made with baking soda.
 It’s made in the form of loaves, rounds, scones, or as a triangular flat bread called a Farl.
 When made with white flour, the bread is then referred to as Irish Soda Bread.

 8. Top traditional Irish breakfasts off with eggs to your liking and grilled mushrooms and tomatoes on the side.